callstack/react-native-testing-library/website/docs/API.md

 wrapper?: React.ComponentType<any>,
 ```

 This options allows you to wrap tested component, passed as the first option to the `render()` function, in additional wrapper component.
-This is most useful for creating reusable custom render functions for common data providers.
+This is most useful for creating reusable custom render functions for common React Context providers.

 #### `createNodeMock` option